chuck21619/TypePublic/README.md

 Moving referenced text above/below other referenced text in the workspace will update the sequence number in the sideboard.
 If the referenced text is an IBID and moves above the initial reference, then the Ibid becomes the reference, and the initial reference becomes the ibid.

-**”Symbols", Libraries, or Passages (some other clever name)** Like design tools which reuse elements, writing can use a similar feature.
-With writing symbols, one would create a source file for the symbol, then that same text can be added to other documents, editing the source would update every instance in every document.

-This would be good for something like legal documentation or even character bibles.
-If the main character's name needs to change, instead of doing find&replace, you'd edit the source.

-- When a passage is used in a document, there is an asterisk next to the line number of the containing passage, click on the line number to go to the original passage
-- if you edit an instance, it detaches itself from the source, so it wont be updated automatically since it differs from the original.
-- writers can detach instances from the source w/o with the context menu

-In the sideboard, moving a reference below an Ibid, the ibid data (like page number) should swap places with the reference data. i.e. if the reference has "page 10" and the ibid is "page 44" if the sentence(s) in the workspace move ABOVE the initial reference, the sideboard would display the page number for the reference as "page 44" and the ibid becomes "page 10"

-**Batch Renaming documents (ACTION BAR?)**
-Selecting multiple documents and initiating a rename ⌘R allows for a batch rename in the order they are presented.
-If writers wanted to Number their documents this would be really helpful.

-**Auto-Number**
-Set a folder to prepend a number or phrase (like Chapter one, two, three...) to the documents it holds.

 **Responsive Panels**
 The folio and sideboard present information different depending on how wide they are.